weixinxu666/weixinxu666.github.io/_pages/about.md

 ---

 Hi!
 This is Xinxu Wei.
-I am an incoming ECE Ph.D. student at [Lehigh University](https://www1.lehigh.edu) advised by [Yu Zhang](http://yuzhangresearch.weebly.com/people.html).
+I am an incoming ECE Ph.D. student at [Lehigh University](https://www1.lehigh.edu) advised by Dr. [Yu Zhang](http://yuzhangresearch.weebly.com/people.html).
 Before that, I was dual master student at [McGill University](https://www.mcgill.ca/) and [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/).
 I have obtained my Bachelor's degree from UESTC in 2020.
 <br><br>
 I like playing basketball, cooking, watching movies and NBA games.
 I am the fan of Kobe Bryant.
 I enjoy reading papers and doing research.
 <br><br>